Big Game Season Structure

 As a Native Colorado resident I’m in favor of A6 and R6.
 Also residents only for 1st day of leftovers each week.

-Casey Griffith 5 months ago
+Casey Griffith about 1 year ago

 Djones93, while I appreciate your thoughts on this, I believe maybe we should sit back and use our brain a little bit.
 So I just want to make sure I get this right… you believe that because we are all Americans and we all pay for public land across the US that we all should be entitled to resident privileges in every state?
 Hmm… the system isn’t set up that way and Colorado shouldn’t be an exception to the rule.
 The people who actually live in that state should always have the priority.
 That’s just how the system works…